Print

 Getting Around in San Francisco

-The city is small in size, so many of the places that people want to visit are within walking distance.
+The city is relatively compact, so many of the places you might want to visit are within walking distance.
 It's best to keep in mind, though, that San Francisco is a city of hills, some of which are steep.
-This is worth paying attention to as new arrivals begin to orientate themselves.
+If you enjoy walking, you'll likely find it easy to get around most areas of the city, but it may be a good idea to take public transportation in the areas with the steepest hills.

 Public transport in San Francisco